R-D-GECB/wee_app/README.md

 # Wee - Genarator

 Wee is a Mini Herbarium designed by Catholicate College Pathanamthitta.
-This app is developed as per their request by R&D GECB.
+This app is developed as per their request by R&D GECBH.
 It is aimed to generate ready to print pdf files for the herbarium information labels.
 Apart from serving the main function, it also features a data management system to store and reuse the label information.

 # Technology